Medical Billing 101: Understanding Medical Billing Fundamentals

 Compliance with healthcare regulations and industry standards is paramount in medical billing to protect patient privacy, ensure accuracy, and maintain ethical practices.
 Key regulations and guidelines include:

-- Health Insurance Portability and Accountability Act (HIPAA): Safeguards patient health information, ensuring confidentiality and security.
+- HIPAA Compliance: Safeguards patient health information, ensuring confidentiality and security.

-- International Classification of Diseases, 10th Revision (ICD-10): Provides a standardized system for coding diagnoses.
+- ICD-10 Guidelines: Provides a standardized system for coding diagnoses.

-- Current Procedural Terminology (CPT): Offers a uniform language for coding medical procedures and services.
+- CPT Standards: Offers a uniform language for coding medical procedures and services.

 - Upcoding: Billing for a higher-priced service or procedure than what was provided.